micmejia/bible-dump/NKJV/Isaiah/Isa 49.md

 Then you will say in your heart, 'Who has begotten these for me, Since I have lost my children and am desolate, A captive, and wandering to and fro?
 And who has brought these up?
 There I was, left alone; But these, where _were_ they?' "

 ###### 22
-Thus says the Lord God: "Behold, I will lift My hand in an oath to the nations, And set up My [^l]standard for the peoples; They shall bring your sons in _their_ [^m]arms, And your daughters shall be carried on _their_ shoulders;
+Thus says the Lord God: "Behold, I will lift My hand in an oath to the nations, And set up My standard for the peoples; They shall bring your sons in _their_ arms, And your daughters shall be carried on _their_ shoulders;

 ###### 23
 Kings shall be your foster fathers, And their queens your nursing mothers; They shall bow down to you with _their_ faces to the earth, And lick up the dust of your feet.
 Then you will know that I _am_ the Lord, For they shall not be ashamed who wait for Me."

 ###### 24
-Shall the prey be taken from the mighty, Or the captives [^n]of the righteous be delivered?
+Shall the prey be taken from the mighty, Or the captives of the righteous be delivered?

 ###### 25
 But thus says the Lord: "Even the captives of the mighty shall be taken away, And the prey of the terrible be delivered; For I will contend with him who contends with you, And I will save your children.